Tinkoff/eclair/README.md

 ```

 #### MDC defined by argument
-MDC could get access to annotated parameter value with SpEL as root object of evaluation context.
+MDC can get access to annotated parameter value with SpEL as root object of evaluation context.
 ```java
 @Log.in
 void mdcByArgument(@Mdc(key = "dto", value = "#this")